 For us, sustainability means not only limiting CO2 emissions and generating as well as using green energy, but also creating a sustainable working environment.
 We believe in the added value of equality and diversity; in addition, honesty and transparency are two of our most important values.

-According to the European Commission, data centres in the EU are responsible for 2.7% of the European electricity demand.
-This is one of the reasons the European Green Deal was launched as part of the European Union’s mission to make data centres climate neutral by 2030.
+According to the European Commission, data centers in the EU are responsible for 2.7% of the European electricity demand.
+This is one of the reasons the European Green Deal was launched as part of the European Union’s mission to make data centers climate neutral by 2030.
 Energy efficiency, 100% green energy, water saving, reuse and recovery of servers, and heat recycling are central pillars within this effort.

 direct emissions (e.g. diesel consumption)

 indirect emissions in upstream activities (e.g. transport of cleaning crew, purchased goods)